Sammy at Welcome Center

 Note: Students cannot receive both CCPG and CPP.

-For students who meet all eligibility requirement, the Cabrillo Promise Program (CPP) will cover the tuition fee of $46 per unit.
+For students who meet all eligibility requirements, the Cabrillo Promise Program (CPP) will cover the tuition fee of $46 per unit.
 The program does not cover the mandatory school fees associated with Cabrillo College or book/material fees.
 To assist students with the other expenses that are not covered under the CPP, the college sponsors a large scholarship program, and students are encouraged to apply for these additional scholarships to assist with the other costs.

 Please Note: Funds are limited and will be first come first served.